Henderson Dottin

 Henderson Dottin (born 4 January 1980) is a Barbadian athlete specialising in the high jump.
 He won several medals at regional level.

+Dottin is from Saint George, Barbados and arrived to Barbados via Cuba.
+He began by playing basketball before taking up high jump in 1998.
+He was an All-American jumper for the UTEP Miners track and field team, finishing 4th in the high jump at the 2004 NCAA Division I Indoor Track and Field Championships.

 He has personal bests of 2.25 metres outdoors (2008) and 2.23 metres indoors (2003).
 Both are current national records.